galaxyproject/training-material/topics/ecology/tutorials/champs-blocs/tutorial.md

 {% include _includes/cyoa-choices.html option1="Yes" option2="No" default="Yes" text="Are your ESTAMP data ready ?" %}

 <div class="No" markdown="1">
-> 1. Download your data on ESTAMP [estamp.afbiodiversite.fr](https://estamp.afbiodiversite.fr/donnees).
+> 1. Download your data on ESTAMP [estamp.afbiodiversite.fr](https://estamp.afbiodiversite.fr/) website, clicking on "Accédez aux données" at the bottom of the page.
 You will get a zip folder.
 >
 > 2. Unzip your folder.
 In the folder three files .csv will interest us :
 > - champbloc_ivr.csv